frank-skyblue/scikit-learn-open-source-project/README.md

 - Wrote [design documents](architecture/) for the library
 - Created [class diagrams](class-diagrams/) for the library
 - Worked on and fixed [issues](github-issue-summary/)

+To learn more about our team, please click [here](team-info/Introduction.pdf)